MagicFoundation/Alcinoe/references/mORMot/SQLite3/amalgamation/ReadMe.md

     sudo apt install mingw-w64

-### Cross-Compile to Arm And AArch64
+### Cross-Compile to Darwin / Linux ARM/AARCH64

-Install the following packages:
+Ensure you installed the latest version of the corresponding cross-compilers in `fpcupdeluxe` (in the *Cross* tab), and modify the `*.sh` path if necessary, from its default value:

-   sudo apt install gcc-arm-linux-gnueabihf gcc-aarch64-linux-gnu
+    CROSS=/home/ab/fpcup/cross/bin/$ARCH

 ## Acknowledgment

-Cut-down and corrected from https://github.com/utelle/SQLite3MultipleCiphers for bcc32 compilation.
+Our c wrapper is a cut-down, deeply adapted, version from https://github.com/utelle/SQLite3MultipleCiphers to use our `SynCrypto` unit and ensure compatibily with *bcc32/bcc64* Embarcadero compilers.

 Original MIT License - (c) 2006-2020 Ulrich Telle